Enjoy a glimpse of history through old images of Bristol, England.

 1937 saw the coronation of King George VI.
 The bunting and floral displays were back again as the city and its residents celebrated the event.
 This early home movie also captured a very jolly street party.

-Now there’s a banner telling us we are outside the West Of England College of Art, which is sporting beautiful floral displays.
+Part of the footage shows the West Of England College of Art, which is sporting beautiful floral displays.
 From its foundation in 1853 until the previous year, it was known as the Bristol School of Practical Art.
 The new title West Of England College of Art was held until 1969.
 Then it became part of Stroud and South Gloucestershire College (SGS).

 The film moves on to the fountains at the Victoria Rooms, Cotham Hill, the Triangle, and Park Street.
 Each location is bedecked with floral displays and bunting.
 In contrast, people and traffic bustle about their business.
+After showing the suspension bridge, the film ends with a street party.

 The City In The 1940s